 Multiple Input Management Subsystem of Arduino Uno

 If the barrel connector is supplying power to our Arduino project and we decide to update the program or get some values from the sensors on our screen, we can just plug-in the USB cable and do that without having to remove the AC-DC adapter.
 Behind this ease of use, functionality is a very intuitive circuit that makes a split-second decision to ignore the power from the USB port, keep its data line intact and keep drawing power from the barrel connector.
-The Arduino obviously cannot accept both the inputs because that would lead to a surge in voltage and damage the board.
+The Arduino obviously cannot accept both the inputs.
+Because that would lead to a surge in voltage.
+And this would damage the board.
 So there is a selection mechanism present.
 This is the multiple-input management subsystem.

 Understanding the hardware of the Multiple Input Management Subsystem

 The selection mechanism discussed above is hardware-based.
-A comparator is used to select the aptest power supply for the board.
-The comparator on the Arduino Uno is (an IC) a device that compares two inputs and then drives the output to either 5V or ground (In our case).
+We use a comparator to select the aptest power supply for the board.
+The comparator on the Arduino Uno is (an IC) a digital electronic device that compares two inputs and then drives the output to either 5V or ground (In our case).

-The output of the comparator is connected to a p-channel MOSFET.
-The transistor acts as a switch and depending on the output of the comparator it makes the decision to either get its 5V from the comparator or the USB power line.
+The output of the comparator is connected to an Arduino p MOSFET.
+The MOSFET acts as a switch.
+And depending on the output of the comparator it makes the decision to either get its 5V from the comparator or the USB power line.

-The output of the MOSFET then connects to the 5V line at the output of the LDO voltage regulator (not shown in the above diagram) and to the onboard 3.3V regulator.
+The output of the Arduino p MOSFET then connects to the 5V line at the output of the LDO voltage regulator (not shown in the above diagram) and to the onboard 3.3V regulator.

 Working of the Multiple Input Management Subsystem